 Visa Types of visa Activities permitted Tourist visa Temporal This visa does not allow to perform paid activities.
-Business visa Temporal This visa does not allow to perform activities that can be considered Peruvian source income.
+Business visa Temporal This visa does not allow to perform activities that can be considerate Peruvian source income.
 This visa allows the expatriate to sign contracts.
 Work visa Resident or Temporal This visa allows to work in Peru.
-Suppose the existence of a work contract with Peruvian company duly approved by the labor ministry.
+Suppose the existence of a work contract with Peruvian company duly approve by the labor ministry.
+This visa includes service providers.
 Designated employee visa Temporal This is a visa that applies for an employee of a foreign company.
 The following documents must be submitted to the migratory authority: service agreement and the assignment letter.
 Those documents must be legalized by the Peruvian consulate and the Peruvian foreign minister.
-Work visa for service providers Resident Investment or independent work.
-Immigrant Resident No restrictions.
+Permanent visa Resident This visa is granted to foreign individuals that live in Peru as a resident for 3 years.
+This visa allows expatriates to perform activities with no restrictions.